 Georgia – the Peach State

 Georgia is a great retirement destination.
 The weather is fab, and the cost of living will pleasantly surprise you.
 It’s also the second healthiest state according to the US News annual ranking of the country’s Healthiest Communities.
 Now throw in favorable taxation, and Georgia might very well go straight to the top of your shortlist.

 The negative aspect of Georgia is the summer heat: 37-38℃ and 95% humidity can feel awful.
 And summer in Georgia goes from February to November.

 There are some fantastic communities in Georgia, making it perfect for a comfortable and peaceful retirement.

-Augusta is conveniently situated between three major cities: Atlanta, Savannah and Columbia, SC.
+Augusta is conveniently situated between three major cities: Atlanta, Savannah, and Columbia, SC.
 So a couple of hours in three different directions takes you to three completely different places.
 The cost of living in Augusta is simply great.
-You can buy a nice family home in a decent neighbourhood for under $150k or a great house, with a pool and 3 car garage, 3000 sq ft plus for $250k.
+You can buy a nice family home in a decent neighborhood for under $170k or a great house with a pool and three-car garage, 3000 sq ft plus, for $270k.

 The downside of Augusta is that it’s not a coastal town.
 It takes about 3 hours to drive to the coast.

-If a coast is very important for you, look at Savannah.
+If the coast is very important to you, look at Savannah.